Skip to content Back to top

 Current challenges

 • Long waiting times: Demand for ADHD assessments has grown beyond service capacity.
-Waiting lists are expected to exceed 25,000 people across Greater Manchester without changes
+Waiting lists are expected to exceed 30,000 people across Greater Manchester without changes.

 Changes to ADHD and Autism (ASD) Assessments in Greater Manchester

-From 1 September 2025, there are changes to how ADHD and autism (ASD) assessments are managed in Greater Manchester.
+From 1st April 2026, there are changes to how ADHD and autism assessments are managed in Greater Manchester.

 No, you will not lose your place on the waiting list.
 You will remain on the list and retain your original referral date.